Table of Contents

 What really is the Apple Ecosystem?

 Apple Ecosystem(tm) is not an Apple Product.
 You could not go to Apple Store and “buy” the Apple Ecosystem, but it is a user and lifestyle experience which is a by-product of owning several Apple devices.
-Think of it when you pay your favorite role-playing game, you get character bonuses when you collect a rare set.
+Think of it, when you play your favorite role-playing game, you get character bonuses when you collect a rare set.
 The ecosystem is basically that.
-Special features that available to your Apple devices that take your user experience to another level because of interaction between Apple devices.
+Special features that are available to your Apple devices that take your user experience to another level because of interaction between Apple devices.

 The back bone of the entire Apple Ecosystem is the Apple ID.
-The Apple ID is use to register all of your Apple devices.
-From there, Apple will not know how many devices you know, but see if they are nearby and if the nearby devices is a part of your contact circle.
+The Apple ID is used to register all of your Apple devices.
+From there, Apple will not know how many devices you know, but see if they are nearby and if the nearby devices are a part of your contact circle.
 Information like this means that the device will be accessible to your or someone related to you.

-From stand point of UX
+From standpoint of UX

 Going into the Apple ecosystem is like going into the world where everything works.
 For example, the iPhone does not only work on its own, but the iPhone works with every other Apple device that you own.